About open access

 Get a grant

 We are still offering a limited number of grants to UC Berkeley instructors for the adoption, adaption, and creation of open textbooks.
-Contact us to discuss whether this program might be right for your project.
+Contact Scholarly Communication Services to discuss whether this program might be right for your project.